-For the pilot it is clear that VG's bring higher lift, shorter landing & take-off distances, better aircraft control at slow flight, gentler stalls and tighter turns (if desired).
-For bush pilots and those wishing too, its performance on another level.
+For the pilot it is clear that VG's bring higher lift, shorter landing & takeoff distances, better aircraft control at slow flight, gentler stalls and tighter turns (if desired).
+For bush pilots and those wishing to become one, its performance on another level.

 Together with the discontinuous leading edge, these devices prevent the stall from progressing over the wing toward the tips and ailerons by placing a vortex over the wing.

 The result is much better aileron control at higher angles of attack and even into the stall.
 Jets and other high performance aircraft (military fighters) are sometimes equipped with these devices.
 The Sonaca 200 also has these devices to aid in stall control.